adrs0049/funpy/ReadMe.md

 2. QNERR (ERRor-based Quasi-Newton algorithm) see P. Deuflhard 2011
 3. NLEQ-ERR (ERRor-based Damped Newton algorithm) see P. Deuflhard 2011

+### Linear solvers

+Most linearly solvers used are from the `scipy` linear algebra suite, and available for use by the nonlinear solver.
+All internal linear operators are implemented based on the `LinearOperator` class from `pylops`.
+Thus, these matrices are sparse, and support for Krylov subspace methods exist.

+1. LGMRES
+2. GCROTMK (unstable)
+3. SparseQR from suite-sparse (slow due to required matrix format changes)
+4. SparseSolve (umfpack)
+5. QR-Cholesky - solver which applies the Moore-Penrose inverse to underdetermined linear systems.
+Used for Newton-Gauss continuation.
+Both sparse and dense versions available.

 Continuation
 -----------------